 Who was Aaron?

-Aaron was the brother of Moses and Miriam (Num.
+In the Hebrew Bible or Christian Old Testament, Aaron was the brother of Moses and Miriam (Num.
 26:59; Exo.
 6:20); 1574 B.C.
 Jochebed, mother of Moses and Aaron, bore them three centuries after the death of Levi (Exo.
 2:1); "daughter of Levi, whom her mother bore to Levi," means" a daughter of a Levite whom her mother bore to a Levite."

 The point of Num.
 26:59 is, Moses and Aaron were Levites both on the father's side and mother's side, Hebrews of Hebrews.
 He was three years older than Moses (Exo.
 7:7): born, doubtless, before Pharaoh's edict for the destruction of the Hebrew male infants (Exo.
 1:22).
 Miriam was the oldest of the three, as appears from her being old enough, when Moses was only three months old and Aaron three years, to offer to go and call a Hebrew nurse for Pharaoh's daughter, to tend his infant brother.